sam93katoch/sam93katoch.github.io/_teaching/2018-spring-teaching-1.md

 collection: teaching
 type: "EEE407/591 - Digital Signal Processing"
 venue: "Arizona State University, Electrical Engineering department"
-date: 2018-08-19
+date: 2016, 2017, 2018, 2020
 location: "Tempe, Arizona"
 ---

-- Hosted weekly TA hours and helped students with their queries
+- Hosted weekly lab and course-related TA hours and helped students with their queries.
+- Explained and solved the mid-term and final exam solutions in class.
 - Graded assignments as well as assigned assignments to graders.
-- Regularly met professor for assignments discussion and other course related improvements
+- Regularly met professor for assignments discussion and other course related improvements.